oliviergisiger/ev-charging-data/README.md

 # EV Charging Data

-This repo loads data from ich-tanke-strom API and stores the data into different files:
+This repo loads data from ich-tanke-strom API and stores the data into different files.
+**At the moment, timeseries data is fetched every 15 minutes.
+To change the frequency, use the INTERVAL parameter from config.
+The cronjob must be set acordingly**

 ## Charging Stations
 The file ```data/charging_stations/charging_stations.csv``` collects all stations available in the API.